JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 > best practices by default and it will never be premature optimisation.
 Anyway, writing spaghetti code can
 > never be justified by premature optimisation :)

-Lets revise our solution by become a bit functional.
+Let's revise our solution by becoming a bit functional.

 > Oh crap another functional guy, but don't worry not as much functional :)